tomciv9000/tomciv9000.github.io/_posts/2020-07-15-catch_me_outside_fetch_api_errors_in_react.markdown

 permalink:  catch_me_outside_fetch_api_errors_in_react
 ---

 You love the Fetch API.
-Like most of us, you grew up with Fetch API posters on your wall and at age 30 your arm is covered in a sleeve of Fetch API tattoos.
+Like most of us, you grew up with Fetch API posters on your wall and by age 30 your arm is covered in a sleeve of Fetch API tattoos.
 The Fetch API lets you send Ajax requests with ease, and yes, it impresses little kids at a birthday parties.

 But there is a dark side...